 Social Media Advertising

-Facebook and Instagram remain the dominant social platforms across Latin America, with WhatsApp Business emerging as a powerful lead-generation channel.
+Facebook and Instagram remain the dominant social platforms across Latin America, with WhatsApp Business emerging as a powerful direct-response channel.
 Recommended allocation:

-• Facebook/Instagram: 50% of social budget — targeting business owners and marketing managers in key markets
+• Facebook/Instagram: 50% of social budget — targeting business owners and marketing decision-makers in key markets

-• LinkedIn: 30% — B2B targeting for enterprise clients
+• LinkedIn: 30% — B2B targeting for enterprise and mid-market clients

-• YouTube: 20% — Spanish-language video content showcasing case studies and expertise
+• YouTube: 20% — Spanish-language video content showcasing case studies and subject-matter expertise

 Content Marketing & Organic Growth

-The 50+ blog posts launched with the platform serve as the foundation for organic traffic growth.
-Each article targets specific long-tail Spanish keywords with lower competition than English equivalents.
+The 50+ blog posts published at launch seed the organic traffic engine.
+Each article targets specific long-tail Spanish keywords in verticals with lower competition than English equivalents.
 With consistent publishing (4–8 posts per month), the platform can expect to reach 50,000–150,000 monthly organic sessions within 12–18 months.

 15. Next Steps & Recommendations

-For anyone planning a Spanish-language marketing platform of this scope, we recommend the following approach:
+For anyone planning a Spanish-language marketing platform at this scale, we recommend the following sequence:

 1